 Through their Kinship relationship, children develop a sense of self-worth that is essential for success in school, in relationships, and eventually on the job.
 Kids ‘n Kinship serves children in the communities of Apple Valley, Burnsville, Eagan, Farmington, Lakeville and Rosemount and also provides school-based mentoring.

+In parts of the world like Kenya, girls do not have access to reproductive education or supplies which results in shame, many days of missed school, and even young girls trading themselves for feminine hygiene supplies.
 WorldServe International : This Girl is working to change this for women and girls by providing sanitary products and education so girls don’t miss school or experience fear or shame about their bodies.
 And employing women to make fair wages while sustainably supplying their local communities with feminine products.